Grammar-Monster.com(#gm)

 Learn National Holidays in English

 This is a lesson to help you learn some of the common yearly holidays and celebrations in English.
-There are eight learning methods for you to work through, including five different games and three different types of flashcard.
-At the end, there are three example sentences for each word.
+There are eight learning methods for you to work through, including six different games and two different types of flashcard.

 Vocabulary Games for